buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 ### Step4.
 Write Python Code Generator for Block
 This code will help us to create python script in the UI.

+we need to add below code in the `blockly/generators/python/demo.js`

 ```javascript
 'use strict';